-Tax returns for incorporated businesses are due 6 months after the corporation's fiscal year-end.
+Tax returns for incorporated businesses are due six months after the corporation's fiscal year-end.

-If you, like many incorporated businesses, made the calendar year-end (December 31) your fiscal year-end, your tax deadline will be June 30th.
+If you, like many incorporated businesses, made the calendar year-end (December 31) your fiscal year-end, your tax deadline will be June 30 of the year following.

-If your business is incorporated and has a balance that it still needs to pay, you have until two months after the end of your fiscal tax year to pay it off (two months after year-end).
+If your business is incorporated and has a balance that it still needs to pay, you have until two months after the end of your fiscal tax year to pay it off (2 months after year-end).

 There are some exceptions to this rule.
-Canadian-controlled private corporations (CCPCs) with annual business income less than \$500,000 may have up to three months rather than two if they meet the eligibility criteria.
+Canadian-controlled private corporations with annual business income less than \$500,000 may have up to three months rather than two if they meet the eligibility criteria.